-First off, switch gears for a second and think about Google Analytics and all the stats you can learn about traffic coming to your site.
-For example, here is a short list of what you can learn about your blog’s traffic by checking your stats in Google Analytics:
+First off, switch gears for a second and think about Google Analytics and all the stats you can learn about traffic coming to your own website.
+For example, here is a short list of what you can learn about your blog's traffic by checking your stats in Google Analytics:

 - How many people visit your site

 - How long people stay on your site

 - How many returning visitors you have, etc.

 So let's just put it out there right now.
 You are NOT going to find out that information in your podcasting stats.
 There's just no way that information will be tracked by a media host be it Libsyn or any other podcasting host.

 Secondly, switch gears again and think about the analytics you get from YouTube.

 - How many times your videos are shared on social media

 - How many times people click your annotations, etc.

 Again you might ask if you will find similar information in your podcasting stats?
 Again the answer is nope.